OtagoCarpentries/minibaz2020/index.md

 ### HackMD / R Markdown

+This workshop will introduce markdown which is a syntax for encoding formatting from which documents can be made in multiple output formats from a single source document.

 [HackMD](https://hackmd.io/) is a realtime, multi-platform collaborative markdown knowledge base.
 You can write notes with other people on your desktop, tablet or even on the phone.

-[R Markdown](https://rmarkdown.rstudio.com/) is a tool for writing reproducible reports, document and presentations
+[R Markdown](https://rmarkdown.rstudio.com/) is a tool for writing reproducible reports, document and presentations by combining markdown and R code.

 **Expected prior knowledge:** Understanding of basic R syntax would be useful for the RMarkdown portion.

+**Required software:** R and RStudio (refer to setup instructions)

 ----